Floods, outages stall energy firms' restart efforts after Ida - Up News Info

 “This restoration is not going to be a likely quick turnaround,” said Rod West, head of utility operations at Entergy Corp.
 “This was a significant catastrophic wind event, whereas Katrina was a water event by comparison.”

 Disruptions at oil infrastructure are testing U.S. fuel distribution systems.
-Operators shut offshore oil and gas pipelines that feed processing plants.
+Offshore oil and gas pipelines that feed processing plants remained largely shut, with a few beginning to restart.

-On Tuesday, the Colonial Pipeline – the largest fuel line to the East Coast – restarted main gasoline and distillate lines it had shut ahead of the storm.
+The Colonial Pipeline – the largest fuel line to the East Coast – restarted late Monday the main gasoline and distillate lines it had shut ahead of the storm.

 Phillips 66 has yet to begin damage assessments at its 255,600-barrel-per-day refinery on the Mississippi River in Belle Chasse, Louisiana, a spokesman said.
 The plant, which was put up for sale last week, was swamped when a nearby levee failed.